LikithKumarGowda/Java/README.md

 # Java
-This is my Java repo which consists of basic java problems.
+This is my Java repo which consists of 2 projects.
+Basic project
+Simple